bigeasy/prolific/README.md

-# Node.js Middleware
+# Prolific

-A set of acceptable defaults.
+A logging framework.